Neural Implicit Manifold Learning for Topology-Aware Density Estimation: Experimental Details

-The (ambient) EBM consisted of 2 hidden layers with 32 units per hidden layer (we found that using only 2 hidden layers gave a smoother density).
-It was trained for 3 cycles of 40 epochs with step sizes of $\varepsilon^2$, 5, and 10 respectively.
-We used a batch size of 100, a learning rate of 0.01, gradients clipped to a norm of 1, and energy magnitudes regularized with a coefficient of 0.3.
-Langevin dynamics at each training step were run for 10 steps with $\varepsilon=0.005$ and energy gradients clamped to maximum values of 0.03 at each step.
+The (ambient) EBM consisted of 3 hidden layers with 32 units per hidden layer.
+It was trained for 200 epochs with a step size of 10.
+We used a batch size of 100, a learning rate of 0.01, gradients clipped to a norm of 1, and energy magnitudes regularized with a coefficient of 0.5.
+Langevin dynamics at each training step were run for 10 steps with $\varepsilon=0.1$ and energy gradients clamped to maximum values of 0.03 at each step.
+Training took 1 minute, 14 seconds at each step.

 The pushforward EBM's encoder and decoder each had 3 hidden layers with 32 units per hidden layer.
-They were jointly trained using a variational autoencoding loss with KL term reweighted with a coefficient of 0.01 for 100 epochs with a batch size of 100, a learning rate of 0.001, and gradients clipped to a norm of 1.
-We note that the results appeared very similar when trained without the KL term at all (i.e.\ as an autoencoder).
+It was trained for 300 epochs with a batch size of 100, a learning rate of 0.001, and gradients clipped to a norm of 1.
+Training took 34.1 seconds.
+We also tried training the autoencoder using a variational autoencoder loss, but found that to learn the manifold properly, the KL term had to be heavily downweighted near the point of nonexistence.
+In Figure \ref{fig:vae_manifold} we show how manifold learning ability deteriorates as the KL-weighting is increased.

 The pushforward EBM's energy function had 3 hidden layers and 32 units per hidden layer.
-It was trained for 100 epochs with a batch size of 100, a learning rate of 0.01, gradients clipped to a norm of 1, and energy magnitudes regularized with a coefficient of 0.1.
-Langevin dynamics at each training step were run for 60 steps with $\varepsilon=0.5$, a step size of $10$, and energy gradients clamped to maximum values of 0.03 at each step.
+It was trained for 300 epochs with a batch size of 100, a learning rate of 0.01, gradients clipped to a norm of 1, and energy magnitudes regularized with a coefficient of 0.1.
+Langevin dynamics at each training step was run for 20 steps with $\varepsilon=1.0$, a step size of $10$, and energy gradients clamped to maximum values of 0.03 at each step.
+Training took 2 minutes, 21 seconds.

-\paragraph{Manifold arithmetic} We sampled 1000 points from a balanced mixture of two projected normal distributions on the unit sphere.
-Each component was a normal distribution with unit diagonal covariance centred at $(1, 0, 0)$ and $(-1, 0, 0)$ respectively before being projected to the sphere.

-The MDF for the constrained EBM consisted of 3 hidden layers with 8 units per hidden layer.
-The MDF was trained for 1500 epochs with a batch size of 100, a learning rate of 0.01, $\eta = 1$, and $\alpha=2$.
+\paragraph{Geospatial data} We modelled floods from the Dartmouth Flood Observatory's global active archive, which is available without charge for research and education purposes.